-- Petty cash reimbursements may be filed, but no money can be disbursed until appropriations or a continuing resolution have been enacted unless against an available multi-year or a no-year appropriation, trust funds, other permanent appropriations, or the Working Capital Fund; - New obligations of multi-year foreign assistance funds are allowed in coordination with F. Entities making such obligations must consider whether the obligation is appropriate
+- Petty cash reimbursements may be filed, but no money can be disbursed until appropriations or a continuing resolution have been enacted unless against an available multi-year or a no-year appropriation, trust funds, other permanent appropriations, or the Working Capital Fund; - New obligations of multi-year foreign assistance funds are allowed in coordination with F. Entities making such obligations must consider whether the obligation is appropriate from a policy perspective in conjunction with their Under Secretary (S/ES will adjudicate decisions for offices/bureaus reporting to S) and any relevant stakeholders.
+Normal F procedures remain in place for securing F approval of unreleased multi-year funds.

-- from a policy perspective in conjunction with any relevant stakeholders.
-Normal F procedures remain in place for securing F approval of unreleased multi-year funds. - For guidance on repatriation loans, see Chapter 2, Section VI, paragraph 12.
+• For guidance on repatriation loans, see Section C, Chapter 2, Section VI, paragraph 12.